 The other one-fourth who have adult-onset acne typically get less severe breakouts, and they are predominantly women.

 But Neither Has To Be A Life Sentence

 Anyone can get acne at any stage in their lives.
 The truth is, dermatologists are seeing more and more adults with acne, but researchers aren’t sure why.
 If your dad didn’t have acne in his 40s but you do, it doesn’t mean you’re doing anything incorrectly.
 It means that acne in adulthood 🤵 is on the rise.

 It’s important to note that people with either type of adult acne can achieve clear skin with the right treatment.

 Adults Typically Have More Inflammatory Acne

-This type of acne is more common amongst adults than with teenagers.
+Any increased bacterial load will activate the body’s immune system to deal with the infection, which, in turn, triggers an inflammatory response.
+For this reason, pimples are also sometimes labeled “inflammatory acne,” and it is more common in adults than teenagers.
 This may be because blackheads and whiteheads are caused by excess oil, which is typically a bigger problem in the teenage years.

 Adult Acne Usually Results In More Scarring

 Increased or constant inflammation in adults goes hand in hand with increased scarring.
 The body treats a pimple or cyst just like it would any other infected wound: it sends extra melanin to speed up the healing process.
 You may be familiar with melanin for one of its other functions: providing color to the skin.